ClusterLabs/pacemaker/xml/README.md

 3. Modify `${base}-${X}.${Y}.rng` as required.
 4. If required, add an XSLT file, and update `xslt\_SCRIPTS` in `xml/Makefile.am`.
 5. Commit.
+6. Run `make -C xml clean; make -C xml` to rebuild the schemas in the local
 6. Run `make -C xml clean; make -C xml` to rebuild the schemas in the local source directory.
 7. The CIB validity and upgrade regression tests will break after the schema is updated.
 Run `cts/cts-cli -s` to make the expected outputs reflect the changes made so far, and run `git diff` to ensure that these changes look sane.
 Finally, commit the changes.
 8. Similarly, with the new major version `${X}`, it's advisable to refresh scheduler tests at some point.
 See the instructions in `cts/README.md`.